SoftInstigate/restheart/README.md

   "_type": "ROOT"
 }
 ```
-This allow for a quick test cycle of new releases.
-Remember to cleanup things and remove all containers before exiting:
+This permits a quick test cycle of new releases.
+Remember to clean up things and remove all containers before exiting:

 ```
 $ docker-compose stop